Best of

 - Best liquor and wine shops Bottle shops in the West Loop cluster on Randolph and Madison, with a specialty fine-wine merchant on the Fulton end and the Chicago-area chain Binny's on the South Loop side.

-- Best hair salons and barbershops The West Loop is one of the densest pockets of independent hair stylists and salon collectives in Chicago.
+- Best hair salons and barbershops The West Loop is one of the densest pockets of independent hair stylists and salon collectives in Chicago — roughly forty active licenses spanning full-service salons, blow-dry bars, braiding studios, men's specialists, and two Salon Lofts suite buildings.

 - Best dentists Dental coverage in the West Loop runs from longstanding neighborhood practices to modern multi-location brands.